AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 A list of the field types in the columns of the CSV file in order.

 ### `track_logs.name`
-The name of the CSV file, and the table in the ESRI geo-database.
+The name of the CSV file, and the table in the esri geo-database.

 ### `start_key_indexes`
 A list of 3 integer column indices, starting with zero, for the columns containing the time, x and y coordinates of the last point in the track log.